eslint-community/eslint-utils/docs/api/scope-utils.md

         return {
             "Program:exit"() {
                 const tracker = new ReferenceTracker(context.getScope())
+                // When using ESLint>=8.37.0, write as follows:
+                // const tracker = new ReferenceTracker(context.sourceCode.getScope(context.sourceCode.ast))
                 const traceMap = {
                     // Find `Buffer()` and `new Buffer()` of `buffer` module.
                     buffer: {